dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata.md

 referenced from other objects (such as data values) to store binary content of virtually unlimited size.

-Creation of the file resource itself is done through either `/api/fileResources` or `/api/dataValues/file` as a multipart upload POST-request:
+To create a file resource without creating a corresponding data value, POST to the endpoint `/api/fileResources` with a multipart upload:

 ```bash
 curl "https://server/api/fileResources" -X POST
   -F "file=@/path/to/file/name-of-file.png"
 ```

-or
+To create both a file resource and a data value that references the file, POST to the `/api/dataValues/file` endpoint:

 ```bash
 curl "https://server/api/dataValues/file?de=xPTAT98T2Jd